rathumbel/Techsoup-Sewik-Project/README.md

 5. Select parties of interest involved in the accidents
 6. Press "Wyświetl"

 # Unit Tests

-We prepared unit tests to check if the backend works correctly.
+We prepared unit tests for controller and for repository :

+- `Repository Tests :`
+- test_findAllEmpty  : To find any empty accidents in the database

+- `Controller Tests :`
+ create_accident(): To check if accidents are created correctly test_deleteById() : To check if accidents deleted by id are deleted from the database test_addAccident : To check if accident is add , it gets accidents by id and checks if it's not null

 ![Unit](83090076_1255106164878859_5746947605355560960_n.png)